smitheric95/AB-Testing-Form/README.md

 - check to see if email has been used
 - buy .com domain
 - make different themes
+- search for color in html and js and main (retest theme one)
+- style loading animation
+- "please fill out all fields" message at the top
+- test time again after adding 'var' to line 9 in js file

 commands:
 - php -S localhost:8080 -t public public/index.php
+- sass --watch sass/:css/
 - composer require zytzagoo/smtp-validate-email --update-no-dev